tomazursic/tomazursic.github.io/content/obdII.md

 title: Exploring OBDII
-date: Mon Mar 4 11:09:02 CEST 2019
+date: Mon Mar 4 11:09:02 CEST 2018
-author: Tomaz
 category: blog
 tags: python, raspberry-pi, obd

-To satisfy the curiosity for reading car on-board diagnostics using Raspberry PI with build in Bluetooth and ODBII Bluetooth adapter.
+summary: To satisfy the curiosity for reading car on-board diagnostics using Raspberry PI with build in Bluetooth and ODBII Bluetooth adapter.

 Turn on the car engine after attaching the adapter.